ehy/swfput-wp/readme.txt

 	proportion of display width and height.
-You might film your child's school play as 16:9 'widescreen' but use a space saving feature of your recorder that saves the video at 480x360 (which is 4:3).
+You might film your child's school play as 16:9 'widescreen' but use a space saving feature of your recorder that saves the video at 480x360 (which is not 16:9).
 You can set SWFPut to display the video at the intended 16:9 aspect ratio.
 You may set any aspect ratio (make it distorted if you wish).